Mickey Marcus

-David Daniel "Mickey" Marcus (22 February 1901 – 10 June 1948) was a United States Army colonel, later Israel's first General, who was a principal architect of the U.S. military's World War II civil affairs policies, including the organization of the war crimes trials in Germany and in Japan.
+David Daniel "Mickey" Marcus (February 22, 1901 – June 10, 1948) was a United States Army colonel, later Israel's first general, who was a principal architect of the U.S. military's World War II civil-affairs policies, including the organization of the war-crimes trials in Germany and in Japan.

-He assisted Israel during the 1948 Arab–Israeli War, one of the well known Israeli Machal soldiers, becoming Israel's first modern general (Hebrew: Aluf).
+He assisted Israel during the 1948 Arab–Israeli War, one of the well-known Israeli Machal soldiers, becoming Israel's first modern general (Hebrew: Aluf).
 He was killed by friendly fire.
-He was portrayed by Kirk Douglas in the 1966 Hollywood movie Cast a Giant Shadow, which focused on his role in the Israeli war.
+He was portrayed by Kirk Douglas in the 1966 Hollywood movie Cast a Giant Shadow, which focused on his role in the war.

 Early life

 Marcus's Jewish parents, Mordechai Marcus and Leah Marcus (née Goldstein), came from Iași, Romania.
 Born on Hester Street on Manhattan's Lower East Side, Marcus was bright and athletic.
-He attended Boys' High School, in Brooklyn, and was then accepted at West Point in 1920 and graduated with the class of 1924.
+He attended Boys' High School in Brooklyn, and was then accepted at West Point in 1920 and graduated with the class of 1924.
 After completing his active duty requirement, he attended Brooklyn Law School.
-He spent most of the 1930s as an Assistant United States Attorney in New York, prosecuting gangsters such as Lucky Luciano.
-In 1940, Mayor Fiorello La Guardia named Marcus Commissioner of the New York City Department of Correction for the City of New York.
+He spent most of the 1930s as an assistant United States attorney in New York, prosecuting gangsters such as Lucky Luciano.
+In 1940, Mayor Fiorello La Guardia named Marcus commissioner of the New York City Department of Correction for the City of New York.